JeremLeOuf/GET-Spotify_monthlyListeners-FROM-SpotifyIDs/README.md

 |6qqNVTkY8uBg9cP3Jd7DAH|
 |2NjfBq1NflQcKSeiDooVjY|
 </pre>
-This is the actual content of the default `spotify_ids.csv` file, located in the `input` folder that will be exported.<br>
+  This is the actual content of the default <code>spotify_ids.csv</code> file, located in the `input` folder that will be exported and used for the rest of the program.<br>

 <strong>⛔ <i>HOWEVER, it could handle as many `spotify_id`'s you desire **AS LONG AS YOUR ARE USING PRODUCTION CREDENTIALS**</strong> (not included in this public repo, for obvious privacy reasons).</i></h4><br>
 <i> With <strong>SANDBOX credentials</strong>, you'll be able only to use the two artists above (Billie Eilish and Tones & I, only artists included in the sandbox dataset.</i>